Keto Carrot Cake

 • Just 3 grams of net carbs.
 So no fears of kicking yourself out of ketosis.

 • Perfect texture and flavor.
-Like my healthy carrot cake, this one is moist, fluffy, and delicious all on its own.
+Like my healthy carrot cake, this one is moist, fluffy, and tender.
 The rich, creamy cheese frosting is just icing on the cake (literally!).

 Key Ingredients